brimdata/zed/docs/formats/zson.md

 where the name is either an identifier or a quoted string and it uniquely corresponds to one of the enum symbols.

-Such a enum value must appear in a context where the enum type is known, i.e., with an explicit enum type decorator or within a complex type where the contained enum type is defined by the complex type's decorator.
+Such an enum value must appear in a context where the enum type is known, i.e., with an explicit enum type decorator or within a complex type where the contained enum type is defined by the complex type's decorator.